 Modern furniture has taken over with its minimalistic and clean designs, but did you know those characteristics are also the basis for Dutch design?
-While you’re probably used to seeing modern furniture, you may not realize you are surrounded by Dutch design!
+While you’re probably used to seeing modern furniture, you may not realize you are surrounded by Dutch design every day!
 Here are some common places you might see Dutch design.

 A lot of coffee shops have been moving towards low to the ground tables made entirely out of metal or a mix of metal and wood for a clean and functional style.
 These tables are the epitome of modern furniture and are a perfect way for coffee shops to create an inviting space to socialize or work.

-While you might expect the Dutch design inspired furniture in your coffee shop, you may be surprised where else this style is popping up.
-Pay attention the next you are in a hip boutique coffee shop where all the baristas are wearing leather aprons?
-That’s another great example of the functionality of Dutch design!
-Dutch design is not only focused on furniture but can be incorporated into any aspect of your life.
+While you might expect Dutch design inspired furniture in your coffee shop, you may be surprised where else this style is popping up.
+Pay attention The next time you're in a hip boutique coffee shop pay attention, you may notice all the baristas are wearing gorgeous leather aprons.
+These fashionable aprons are another great example of the functionality of Dutch design!

-The next time you stop into your favorite coffee shop, take a peek around and you could be surprised at what you see.
+The next time you stop into your favorite coffee shop, take a peek around and you may be surprised at what you see.

 A Night on the Town

 You meet up with a friend, and you notice she is wearing a beautiful new layered necklace.
-This could very well be by a Dutch designer?
+This could very well be a piece of Dutch design.
 While many people associate Dutch design with modern furniture, it can also be incorporated into clothing and jewelry.
 If it’s a little chilly out grab your 100%, cashmere scarf - that can also be Dutch design!